 You can run the tool in 2 modes: What-If mode and Delete mode.

 We will start by not specifying the /delete switch.
 The tool will run in What-If mode.
-This mode allows to identify the content that would be deleted from the distribution point.
+This mode allows identifying the content that would be deleted from the distribution point.

 - On your Primary site, open an administrative command prompt and go to the ContentLibraryCleanup folder (see full path above)